Sascha8a/BetterGTMPWiki/docs/API_Client.md

 API.isChatOpen();
 ```
 ## IsControlJustPressed
 Checks if the specified game control has just been pressed.
-Has to be checked in [[OnUpdate]].
+Has to be checked in [OnUpdate]().
 This function will only recognize a game contrl pressed once.
-If you wish to get repeated responses of which key is being held, use [[IsControlPressed]].
+If you wish to get repeated responses of which key is being held, use [IsControlPressed](API_Client.md?id=iscontrolpressed).

 ```javascript
 API.isControlJustPressed(int control);